svolain/cub3d/README.md

 - WASD is used for moving around
 - Left and Right arrows are used for rotating camera
-- Space ir left click for shooting
+- Space or left click for shooting
 - E for opening doors

 Full version